 The Call for Travel Award Submissions will be made approximately 90 days before the submission due date.
 The submission application will be provided when the Call is released.

 When completing the online application, candidates will consider their purpose and dates of travel, brief budget details, and the expected return on investment (ROI) that further informs applicants' research, scholarship, and teaching.
-Applicants will also indicate any additional funding support available (e.g., cost sharing from department accounts or external funding that includes conference travel for dissemination of project results).
+Applicants will also indicate any additional funding support available (e.g., cost sharing from department accounts or external funding that includes conference travel for the dissemination of project results).

 CAS Equipment Acquisition and Improvement Request

 Based on need and funding availability, CAS provides support for small equipment acquisition, maintenance, repair, or enhancement.
-Requests should be for one-time needs and will be reviewed upon receipt of request.
+Requests should be for one-time needs and will be reviewed upon receipt of the request.
 To request funding, submit the CAS Equipment Acquisition and Improvement Request Application.

 Office of Research & Innovation (ORI) Internal Awards Manuals and Forms